Travel Vaccines and Advice for Indonesia

 If you are not a tourist, you need to purchase a visa before arriving in Indonesia.

-What is the Climate Like in Indonesia?
+What Is the Climate Like in Indonesia?

 Indonesia has a tropical climate with high temperatures and high humidity (between 70-90%).